vasquesandre/vasquesandre/README.md

 ### Backend Developer

-I'm in my penultimate year of a Computer Science degree, currently focused on Java for backend development and security, while also studying AWS.
-I have previous experience with Swift and iOS development, and I enjoy working on challenging and innovative projects, as well as improving existing solutions.
+Computer Science student in my penultimate year, focused on backend development with Java.
+Strong hands-on experience building RESTful APIs using Spring Boot, applying DTO-based API design, Domain-Driven Design (DDD) concepts, and clean architecture principles through personal and academic projects.

+Solid knowledge of relational databases, with practical experience using MySQL and PostgreSQL, including data modeling, joins, pagination, and query optimization.
+Familiar with JPA/Hibernate and SQL for backend persistence.

+Experience designing backend systems with clear separation of concerns, using concepts such as aggregates, value objects, and proper validation at API boundaries.
+Usage of BigDecimal for monetary calculations and consistent error handling in REST APIs.

-Currently working with databases, and I have past experience in full stack development using PHP, JavaScript, SQL, and Flutter.
+Background in full stack development using PHP, JavaScript, SQL, Flutter, and previous experience with Swift/iOS, providing a strong understanding of end-to-end application flow.

+Currently studying AWS and backend scalability fundamentals, with a focus on building robust and maintainable systems.

 ---